 Katie Latona joins CFCE as a graduate student in Northwestern University’s Clinical Mental Health Counseling program.
 Katie has years of experience working in a nonprofit setting and volunteering in social justice and community activism spaces.
 She has also volunteered as a response advocate for the Camden County Domestic Violence Center.

-Katie is committed to counseling as a non-judgmental and collaborative process where clients can feel heard, validated, and empowered to make changes for themselves.
-She tailors her approach to each client based on their unique worldviews and needs, using practices based in humanistic, existential, and psychodynamic modalities among others.
-With a focus on mindfulness, meaning-making, and examining the unconscious processes that influence our thoughts, feelings, and behaviors, Katie believes that each client is capable of healing and breaking patterns that no longer serve them.
+Katie is committed to counseling as a non-judgmental and collaborative process where clients can feel heard, validated, and empowered to make change in their lives.
+She tailors her approach to each client based on their unique worldviews and needs.
+Katie uses practices based on client-centered, existential, CBT, and attachment-based modalities among others, with a focus on mindfulness, meaning-making, and living toward one’s values.
+She believes that each client deserves the opportunity for healing and self-compassion, and the opportunity to break patterns that no longer serve them.

-In her free time, Katie enjoys reading, cooking/baking, gardening, making things with her hands, and spending time with her family.
+In her free time, Katie enjoys reading, watching TV, cooking/baking, gardening, making art, and spending time with her family.

 - Life Transitions

 Fee: $60 for a 45 – 50 minute session